 Code of Conduct

-It is expected that students will conform to high standards of behaviour when at school, on the way to and from school, and while attending any school function or field trip.
-Students are also expected to demonstrate high standards of work habits, arriving to school and class on time, with the necessary supplies and materials, as well as completing all in-school and homework assignments.
+Students are expected to conform to high standards of behavior when at school, on their way to and from school, and while attending any school function or field trip.
+They are also expected to demonstrate high standards of work habits, arrive to school and class on time with the necessary supplies and materials, and complete all in-school and homework assignments.

 Students are expected to be cooperative, responsible, and do the best they can, at all times.
-To this end, the following school code of conduct should guide student behaviour:
+To this end, the following school code of conduct should guide student behavior:

 Treat others, as you would like to be treated yourself.